Postal service workers sell postal products and collect, sort, and deliver mail.

-Overall employment of Postal Service workers is projected to decline 28 percent from 2012 to 2022.
-Automated sorting systems, cluster mailboxes, and tight budgets will adversely affect employment.
-Although the need to replace workers who retire will result in some job openings, very strong competition can be expected as the number of applicants typically exceeds the number of available positions.
+Overall employment of postal service workers is projected to decline 14 percent from 2019 to 2029.
+Automated sorting systems, cluster mailboxes, and tight budgets are expected to adversely affect employment.
+Some job openings will result from the need to replace workers who leave the occupation or the labor force, but strong competition should be expected as the number of applicants typically exceeds the number of available positions.

 Compare the job duties, education, job growth, and pay of postal service workers with similar occupations.